-The emoluments of the key management personnel, including the directors of the Company as disclosed in note 12, and senior management of the Company during the both years are as follows:
+The emoluments of the key management personnel, including the directors of the Company as disclosed in Note 12, and senior management of the Company during the both years are as follows:

-2021 SGD'000 2020 SGD'000
+2023 SGD'000 2022 SGD'000

-Salaries, fee and allowances Discretionary bonuses Retirement scheme contributions 1,228 - 59 1,135 180 55
+Salaries, fee and allowances Discretionary bonuses Retirement benefits scheme contributions 1,115 86 65 1,335 - 67

-1,287 1,370
+1,266 1,402

-32. FINANCIAL RISK MANAGEMENT AND FAIR VALUE MEASUREMENT
+33. FINANCIAL RISK MANAGEMENT AND FAIR VALUE MEASUREMENT

 The Group is exposed to financial risks through its use of financial instruments in its ordinary course of operations.
-The financial risks include market risk, interest rate risk, credit risk and liquidity risk.
+The financial risks include market risk (including interest rate risk and currency risk), credit risk and liquidity risk.
 The Group's overall risk management strategy seeks to minimise potential adverse effects on the Group's financial performance.
 Risk management is carried out by the senior management of the Group and approved by the board of directors.